hanse/react-native-fagkveld/README.md

 In the [animated-event](https://github.com/Hanse/react-native-fagkveld/tree/animated-event) branch there is an example of using `Animated.event` to animate based on scroll position.

 ![](http://g.recordit.co/TOnmjXoo1G.gif)

+The possibilities are endless.
+Implement and do whatever you want!

 ## Other Resources